Dr Tina Cartwright

 I am a health psychologist registered with the Health Care Professions Council (HCPC) and a Chartered Psychologist on the register of the British Psychological Society (BPS).
 I studied Psychology and Sociology at the University of Leeds and undertook my PhD at Oxford Brookes University.
 I lectured at the University of Bath before joining Psychology at the University of Westminster.

 Much of my research has investigated the management of long-term conditions and understanding the patient experience.
-More recent work has focused on factors associated with wellbeing, with a particular interest in the role of yoga and meditation in facilitating health and wellbeing in patients and the wider population.
+An overarching theme of my research is to support and enhance wellbeing in both clinical and non-clinical populations.

-I am Course Leader for the MSc Health Psychology.
+I am Director of the Westminster Centre for Psychological Sciences and Course Leader for the MSc Health Psychology.

-My research also investigates factors affecting well-being throughout the lifespan, with a particular focus on wellbeing in men and young people.
-Current projects evaluate the impact of yoga and meditation on physical and psychological health in patients, school children and the wider population.
-We also recently conducted the first national survey exploring yoga practice in the UK.
+Our research also investigates factors affecting well-being throughout the lifespan, including experiences of menopause and being a caregiver.
+Current work explores the impact of yoga and mind-body practices on health and wellbeing in educational, health and community settings.
 I have particular expertise in qualitative and mixed methods approaches.

 Recent Funding:

 Understanding the needs of those supporting students who self-harm: What can we do to help?
-Smyth, Mackenzie,& Cartwright.
+Smyth, Mackenzie, and Cartwright.
 Sir Halley Stewart Trust. £69,180.

 Evaluating the impact of an immersive disease simulation programme (‘In Their Shoes’) on pharmaceutical employees’ empathy and engagement.
-Halton. & Cartwright.
+Halton and Cartwright (PI).
 Takeda Pharmaceuticals. £45,425.00.
 June 2017-2018.

 Service Evaluation of Individualised Yoga Intervention (IYI).
 Colacao, Sodhi, Cartwright.
 London North West Healthcare Charitable Fund, Feb 2017-2018. £5,000.